redwoodjs/redwoodjs-com-archive/docs/schemaRelations.md

 These generators *will* run correctly.
 However, when you try to use the associated CRUD UI (or your own UI, if applicable), you will encounter errors.

-Admittedly, trips up a lot of people.
+Admittedly, this trips up a lot of people.
 And we are definitely working on it.
 But until the generators offer improved support, here's a guide to the manual modifications you'll need to make when using the Scaffold (or SDL or Service) Generator with models containing relations.

 ## The Problem with Scaffold Code